tom-90/RROx/index.md

 - **Attaching fails**: If attaching fails and RROx displays an error code, please follow the troubleshooting steps for the corresponding error code [here](./error-codes.md).
 - **Minimap not visible**: Please make sure that the game is not running in `Native Fullscreen`-mode.
 Please switch to any other mode to get the minimap to work.
 - **Attaching works, but the map stays empty**: Please make sure that you are **not** running RROx as administrator.
+- **The game screen is black**: Disable hardware acceleration in the minimap settings and restart RROx.

 ## Support